Gero0Nikolov/AINOW/ainow/readme.txt

 == Description ==

-<p>This plugin is great for story tellers which have want to say and most of all want to share their stories in their blogs!</p>
+<p>This plugin is great for story tellers which have what to say and most of all want to share their stories in their blogs!</p>

 <p>The idea of the AINOW plugin is very simple...</p>
 <p>You are writing amazing stories for different themes from the world society.
 But with the time those stories become so many that your readers have <strong>lost their path of interest</strong>...
 Some of them even messaged you that you storyline is getting badder and harder for reading...</p>